beginning of content

 Key facts

-• Caring for and supporting someone with a mental illness can be hard — it's normal to feel a range of emotions.
+• Caring for and supporting someone with a mental illness can be hard — it's OK to feel a range of emotions.

-• It's important to look after yourself when supporting someone with a mental illness — otherwise you may burnout quickly.
+• It's important to look after yourself so you can continue to support the person with a mental illness.

 • Learning about your loved one's mental health condition can help you support them.